 Frank D. Mann, Ph.D.

 My work is focused on understanding the biological, cognitive, and social factors that contribute to health and well-being across the lifespan.
-I am especially interested in how individual differences in personality and cognitive ability relate to different forms of psychopathology, on the one hand, and subjective well-being, on the other.
+I am especially interested in how individual differences in personality and cognitive ability relate to different forms of mental illness, on the one hand, and subjective well-being, on the other.
 I am also interested in how genetically-informative designs can be used to increase the precision with which exposure effects are estimated in non-experimental studies and how to best operationalize the experience of cumulative stress.
 I approach these and related topics by using theories and methods from developmental psychopathology, differential psychology, applied statistics, and behavioral genetics.
 Some of my publications can be found in Social Science and Medicine, Proceedings from the National Academy of Sciences, Clinical Endocrinology, and Clinical Psychological Science.